 HMRC are one party to an appeal and you are the other.

-Your appeal will normally be dealt with by the Tax Chamber of the First-tier Tribunal.
-Exceptionally, tax appeals may be heard by the Upper Tribunal which is on the same level as the High Court, but that is only if the law involved is particularly complex.
+You make an appeal to the Tax Chamber of the First-tier Tribunal.
+Exceptionally, tax appeals may be heard by the Upper Tribunal, but that is only if the law involved is particularly complex.